Caleb S.

 APA Format Title Page

-As the first part of the paper, the title page should be perfect and as per the chosen formatting style, in this case, the APA style.
-It is believed that the first impression is the last impression, and if there is some mistake in the structure of the APA format title page, the reader will not have a good first impression.
+The title page of any paper following the APA format should be inch-perfect.
+If there is some mistake in the structure of the APA title page, the reader will not have a good first impression.

 The 7th edition of the APA format has introduced some prominent changes from the 6th edition.
 The title page must include;